Find a Job You Really Want In

 Why do employers ask for a background check?

 Employers want background checks to save them from hiring any dangerous or unsavory individuals.
-Background checks allows for a potential employer to verify identity, check criminal history, and education background.
-This allows for an employer to know if the person they are hiring is who they are saying they are.
+Background checks allow a potential employer to verify identity and check criminal history and educational background.
+This allows for an employer to know if the person they are hiring is who they say they are.

 -

-What is a red glad on a background check?
+What is a red flag on a background check?

 A felony on your criminal record is a red flag for employers.
 Crimes such as robberies, serious drug offenses, and sexual offenses make it difficult for a background check to pass.
 While it can be difficult, it’s still possible to get a job with these crimes on your record.